Photo of me taken around the late 1970's riding Reida (out of Delilah Bint Rafi by Indrani) at the Sherif Pyramind Stud.

 Set in the beautiful countryside of South Shropshire, Whitton Park and its paddocks are surrounded by mature trees which provide natural shelter which ever direction the wind blows.

 We keep many of our horses on a track or paddock paradise system.
 We find it keeps both brood mares and stallion moving and in good condition.
 Hay is fed ad lib all year round.
-We also have traditional paddocks which we mainly use for mares with foals.
+We also have traditional paddocks which we mainly use in the winter as we are on heavy clay and the tracks turn very muddy and slippery.